sanadhis/ADA-2017/project/README.md

 ### Q3.2 Can we measure the quality and popularity of a song from its lyrics?
 Do the popular songs have the good quality of lyrics from literacy view points?
 #### Design of experiment:

-Throughout this project, we want to address the following questions:
--  What are the challenges that music industry faces?
-Can we analyze and predict the trend in music industry from years to years?
-- Does the herding bias for hearing songs really happen in our society?
-Do people tend to listen to famous singers rather than the songs themselves?
-Can we say that the career path for singers began by covering songs which come originally from famous artists?
-- Do people care more about lyrics?
-Can we measure the quality and popularity of a song from its lyrics?
-Do the popular songs have the good quality of lyrics from literacy view points?
-- Can we find plagiarisms in music industry?
-How often people mimick popular songs?
-Can we find more similliarities from popular songs compared to unpopular ones?
-What kind of similiarities?

 # Dataset
 1. [The SecondHandSongs Dataset](https://labrosa.ee.columbia.edu/millionsong/secondhand) :